zhengyitian/tightVNC_over_internet/README.md

 # tightVNC_over_internet

+Using these files and tightvnc, you can remote control a computer without a publish ip nor in your local network.

 To make it work, install tightvnc on the computers at your home and in your company, change the ip parts in the files, run runOnRemoteServer.py on your server with a publish ip, run runOnCompany.py on your company computer, run runOnHome.py on your home computer.
 On your home computer, open tightvnc Viewer, connect to the ip::port used in runOnHome.py(in my case 127.0.0.1::9999), then your can remote control your company computer not in your LAN.